sara-sabr/ITStrategy/_posts/en/2022-02-03-project-to-product.md

 We expect conditions over those funds, however.
 Such as spending them to generate outcomes, so … doing software releases rather than planning documents (those are for projects to do).

-We also _do not_ expect EARB to be involved in approving or endorsing such funding.
+We also _do not_ expect an Enterpriase Architecture Review Board (EARB) to be involved in approving or endorsing such funding.
 This is because EARB is focused on the enterprise and improving an existing product has negligible effects on the enterprise.
 EARB is involved in projects.

-These conditions and the trust level provided to product teams can be managed through a directive's consequences of non-compliance, such adding layers of governance during the product team's yearly funding cycle.
+These conditions and the trust level provided to product teams can be managed through a directive's consequences of non-compliance, such as adding layers of governance during the product team's yearly funding cycle.

 It's worth noting that projectization is still needed to coordinate work across product teams and to _bring_ workload to them.

-To increase a product team's capacity, existing funding pressure instruments are used (e.g., if a $2M/year product team can't meet demand for a given year, departmental funding pressure can be used to increase it to $4M/year).
+To increase a product team's capacity, existing funding pressure instruments are used (e.g., if a $2M/year product team can't meet demand for a given year, departmental funding pressures can be used to increase it to $4M/year).
 For a cross-branch product team funded by a program official, this funding pressure should be done to the program official's branch.

 This team doesn't operate on an isolated island, though.
 It collaborates with other IT teams.